 5 most important items to include in your site daily reports

-Last month we published the article about importance of daily record keeping on your construction site.
+Last time we published the article about the importance of daily record keeping on your construction site.
 You can read there why it is crucial to maintain daily records where you are a GRC cladding contractor or prefabricated garden office supplier.
 Today, we want to identify 5 most important items that you should write about in your daily reports.

 Date of your daily reports

 Having a date in each report is the most important of all items.
 After all, dates are also the most important part of the project contract.
 They define start of the project, access dates, key dates, deadlines, completion dates and many other scheduled events.
 That is why they need to be in your report.
 If you want to record what happened or what didn’t happen on particular day, you need to put a date in your report.
 It will be referenced against other dates.
 Let’s say that MEP contractor did not finish their job on time.
 As a result, your customer gave you access to your working area 7 days later than agreed in the contract.
 You need to record that date for when you actually started with your work in that working area.

 Daily Reports number

 This part should be fairly easy, every daily report or log should have its own unique number.
 When you run a project for half a year, or even longer, you will produce a lot of daily reports.
 Proper numbering will ease the way you look for a specific one.
 Also, it is much easier to refer to that specific report number.
 When you tell you customer that you already reported about the blocked access to the Turbine Hall, you don’t need to tell him to look for the information himself.
 You can be very specific by providing the exact report number.